llcxmn/cybersec-ctf-maxxing/README.md

-# llcxmn's CTF Portfolio
+# llcxmn's CTF history

-Welcome to my personal **CTF Portfolio**, where I document and showcase my Capture the Flag challenges, solutions, and technical growth.
-This repository serves as both a record of my problem-solving journey and a demonstration of skills for prospective collaborators.
+Welcome to my personal **CTF History**, where I document and showcase my Capture the Flag challenges, solutions, and technical growth.
+This repository serves as both a record of my problem-solving journey and a demonstration of skills

 ---